Crystalline Silica Testing Lab Houston, TX

 High-temperature silica polymorph

 Forms when quartz is heated above 1,470°C — found in foundry sand, refractory ceramics, volcanic soils, and some calcined diatomaceous earth products.
-Considered more biologically reactive than quartz and carries a higher potency factor per unit mass.
+Considered more biologically reactive than quartz with a more conservative NIOSH REL of 25 µg/m³ (half the quartz REL).
 FTIR does not reliably detect cristobalite — XRD is required.
 Disproportionately hazardous in foundry and kiln environments.

 Tridymite